 I’m always amused Landlord’s notoriously do-it-yourself mentality.
 I know not only from working with hundreds of landlords, but also because I am one myself.
 For example, our dryer broke the other week.
 With the help of YouTube and Amazon, I had the dryer up and running next day for only $20!
 But you’d never catch me setting up my own entities to hold my real estate investments.
 There are too many traps and pitfalls, and I’m not a legal expert.
 You should approach your tax situation the same way.

 Whether you’re new to the investing game or you’re an old pro, it is always important to have a team behind you to ensure that you are making the smartest, and most advantageous business decisions.
-If you have questions about any of the strategies I’ve discussed above or are interested in exploring our solutions, drop me a line to schedule your consultation today.
+If you have questions about any of the real estate tax mistakes and strategies I’ve discussed above or are interested in exploring our solutions, drop me a line to schedule your consultation today.